Edouard102/Battleship-game/README.md

 ### **Features to Implement in the Future Versions**

-- Extension of the game with differente sice of ships
+- Extension of the game with different size of ships
 - Allow player to place the ships on the board
 - Have a bigger board game
 - Add music